Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Introduction

 \subsection{Related Prior Work}

-The authors of \cite{Rangan-Fletcher-Goyal-2012} analyzed the asymptotic performance of LASSO and ``zero-norm'' (we use the quotation marks since this object is not a proper norm) regularized LS by extending the minimum mean square error (MMSE) estimation problem in code division multiple access (CDMA) to MAP detection in linear vector models.
+The authors of \cite{Rangan-Fletcher-Goyal-2012} analyzed the asymptotic performance of LASSO and ``zero-norm'' regularized LS by extending the minimum mean square error (MMSE) estimation problem in code division multiple access (CDMA) to MAP detection in linear vector models.
 More specifically, the MMSE formulas obtained with the replica method \cite{Tanaka-2002,Guo-Verdu-2005Jun} were first assumed to be valid and then transformed to the case of MAP decoding through ``hardening''.
-Unfortunately, this approach is limited to the cases where the appropriate MMSE formulas already exist and the end result of the analysis still required quite a lot of numerical computations.
+Unfortunately, this approach was limited to the cases where the appropriate MMSE formulas already existed and the end result of the analysis still required quite a lot of numerical computations.
+The scope of the analysis was extended to a more general class of random matrices by employing the Harish-Chandra-Itzykson-Zuber (HCIZ) integral formula \cite{Harish-Chandra-1957, Itzykson-Zuber-1980} in \cite{Tulino-etal-cs2013}.
+Although the emphasis there was in the \emph{support recovery}, also the MSE could be inferred from the given results.
 A slightly different scenario when the additive noise is sparse was analyzed in \cite{Wright-Ma-2010, Vehkapera-Kabashima-Chatterjee-2013}.
 For such a measurement model, if one replaces the squared $\ell_{2}$-norm distance in \eqref{eq:CS_Standard_Problem_LS} by $\ell_{1}$-norm and uses also $\ell_{1}$-regularization, perfect reconstruction becomes sometimes feasible \cite{Wright-Ma-2010,Vehkapera-Kabashima-Chatterjee-2013}.
 It is also possible to characterize the MSE of reconstruction outside of this region using the replica method \cite{Vehkapera-Kabashima-Chatterjee-2013}.